Florida Criminal Law Basics: Classification of Crimes, Statute of Limitations, and Criminal Records

 Simple Assault and Battery in Florida

 A person can face assault or battery charges even if a victim suffers no injuries.
-While these crimes start as misdemeanors, they can quickly ramp up to a felony.
 Learn how Florida law defines assault and battery and the penalties for each.

 -